jeffslofish/open-source-help-wanted/README.md

 ## To get started

 1. Clone this repo
-1. From the cloned directory, run `npm install && cd client && npm install && cd ..`
+2. From the cloned directory, run `npm install`
-1. Run `npm start` to start the front-end at http://localhost:3000 (and back-end at http://localhost:5000) and automatically reload when you change a project file
+3. Run `npm start` to start the front-end at http://localhost:3000 (and back-end at http://localhost:9000) and automatically reload when you change a project file

 ## Optional steps to be able to make more frequent calls to the GitHub API